pmeeny/CI-MS3-FootballMemories/README.md

 - Memories are added by regular and admin users
 - The fields stored in the collection are the memory_image(String), tournament name(String), memory name(String), memory_description(String), memory_date(String), memory_stadium(String), memory_view_count(Int32), memory_created_by(username) with a unique identifier(primary key) automatically assigned by the mongodb, "_id"(Object Id)
 - When a user adds a memory, it stores the tournament name(from the tournaments added in the tournament table) and a memory_created_by(take from the User tables username field of the user who added the memory) to create a link between the two collections
+- The memory_name and memory_description have search indexes setup for searching functionality

 ![memories](football_memories/static/images/database_design/memories.PNG)